 Read More…your Pro-Stitcher® tablet are required for this class.
 Supplies: One 5″x5″ square for the leaves One 6″x6″ square for the flowers One 8”x 8” square for the center Two 2-1/2”x…

-Read More…tool you will need is a straight longarm ruler.
+Read More…you will need is a straight longarm ruler.
 I also use my HQ Square foot which makes the whole process much easier.
-Along the way I am going to…
+Along the way I am going to mention…

 Read More…side of the line.
 Then I cut on the marked line and I have 2 identical half-square triangles.
 I find this makes the stitching easier as I don’t have to…